KULL-Centre/PRISM/software/rosetta_ddG_pipeline/README.md

 An installation file is not yet available.

-The following links can be included in your bashrc, otherwise the default will be used:
+The following links can be included in your bashrc, otherwise the default (found in rosetta_path.py) will be used:
 ```bash
 export Rosetta_main_path= ‘{Newest Rosetta version}’
 export Rosetta_tools_path='{path to Rosetta tools}’